Shea Rose: Rock 'n Rose – 2010

+Other activities

 Community Outreach

 Off stage, Rose is dedicated to working with local and national communities to promote music for social change.
 Her outreach includes volunteering, live and in-studio performances, coaching, workshops, lectures, and clinics.
 She has worked with over 30 community organizations and served as an AmeriCorps State and National program volunteer for two years.
 Rose is the recipient of the Berklee College of Music, Walter W. Harp Liberal Arts Music and Society Award for her demonstration of outstanding achievement in research, civic engagement, and performance relating to music and society.
 She's an "Artist for the Amazon," representing the Amazon Aid Foundation, and co-wrote their call-to-action song, "Anthem for the Amazon," to raise awareness about the environmental issues in the rainforest.
 She is also an artist representative for Music2Life, a non-profit foundation started by Noel Paul Stookey of Peter, Paul and Mary, and partners with the Safer is S.E.X.Y. campaign, spreading HIV awareness among teenage girls in underserved communities.